mjs/imapclient/doc/src/index.rst

 Introduction
 ------------
-IMAPClient is a a Pythonic, easy-to-use IMAP client package.
+IMAPClient is an easy-to-use, Pythonic and complete IMAP client library.

 Although IMAPClient actually uses the imaplib module from the Python standard library under the hood, it provides a different API.
 Instead